 a.
 Board Size.
-The Board believes five to seven members is an appropriate size based on the Company's present circumstances.
+The Board believes five to nine members is an appropriate size based on the Company's present circumstances.
 The Board periodically evaluates whether a different number or range would better serve the Company's goals and needs, including the goals reflected in these Guidelines.
 The Nominating and Corporate Governance Committee is responsible for evaluating and recommending to the Board any changes regarding the composition, size, structure and practices of the Board and its committees.

-- b.
-Classified Board.
-Under the Company's Certificate of Incorporation and Bylaws, the Board is divided into three classes, each class consisting, as nearly as possible, of one-third of the total numbers of directors, with members of each class serving a three-year term.
-The Board believes that this staggered election of directors helps maintain continuity and stability of the work of the Board and assists in conducting long-term strategic planning, which is vital to the Company's future success. - c.
-Selection of Board Members.
-The Company's stockholders elect the applicable class of Board members annually, except for Board action to fill vacancies.
+- Duration of Board Term.
+Under the Company's Certificate of Incorporation and Bylaws, b. until December 2019, the Board was divided into three classes, each class consisting, as nearly as possible, of one- third of the total numbers of directors, with members of each class serving a three-year term.
+Commencing at the annual meeting of stockholders to be held in 2020 (each annual meeting of stockholders, an "Annual Meeting"), the directors of the Corporation shall be elected annually and shall hold office until the next Annual Meeting and until his or her successor shall be elected and qualified, or his or her death, resignation, retirement, disgualification or removal from office.
+Notwithstanding the foregoing, any director in office at the 2020 Annual Meeting whose term expires at the 2021 Annual Meeting or the 2022 Annual Meeting (each such director, a "Continuing Classified Director"), shall continue to hold office until the end of the term for which such director was elected and until his or her successor shall be elected and qualified, or his or her death, resignation, retirement, disqualification or removal from office.
+In the event of any increase or decrease in the authorized number of directors, each Continuing Classified Director then serving shall nevertheless continue as a Continuing Classified Director until the expiration of his or her term or his or her death, resignation, retirement, disqualification or removal from office.
+In no event shall a decrease in the number of directors remove or shorten the term of any incumbent director. - Selection of Board Members.
+Other than the Continuing Classified Directors, Board c. members are elected by the Company's stockholders annually, except for Board action to fill vacancies.
 The Nominating and Corporate Governance Committee is responsible for recommending to the Board criteria for membership on the Board (including criteria for consideration of candidates recommended by the Company's stockholders); identifying, qualified individuals for Board membership; recommending to the Board nominees to stand for election at the annual meeting of stockholders, including consideration of recommendations from stockholders; and recommending to the Board director nominees to fill vacancies on the Board as they arise.
 In making its recommendations to the Board, the Nominating and Corporate Governance Committee considers, among other things, the qualifications of individual director candidates in light of the criteria described below.
-For purposes of identifying nominees for the Board and senior management.
-If necessary, the Nominating and Corporate Governance Committee may explore alternative sources for identifying nominees, including engaging, as appropriate, a third party search firm to assist in identifying qualified candidates.
+For purposes of identifying nominees for the Board, the Nominating and Corporate Governance Committee may rely on professional and personal contacts of the Board and senior management.
+If necessary, the Nominating and Corporate Governance Committee may explore alternative sources for identifying nominees, including engaging, as appropriate, a third-party search firm to assist in identifying qualified candidates.
 The process may also include interviews and additional background and reference checks for non-incumbent nominees, at the discretion of the Nominating and Corporate Governance Committee.